srijan2002/Android-Study-Jams/README.md

 Currently, the application is under further development stage, with limited data handling.
 You can access the app:- https://github.com/srijan2002/Tic-Tac-Toe

-We have planned to implement Sockets.io in this application, so as to allow real-time multiplayer scenarios in Naughts and Crosses.
+We have planned to implement Sockets.io in this application, so as to allow real-time multiplayer scenarios in Noughts and Crosses.
 Moreover, it is planned to design a leaderboard for all the registered users, thus giving it an actual look of a gaming platform.